Paula Stuart-Warren, CG℠, FMGS, FUGA

 Lecture Involvement & Techniques

 Her in-person historical and genealogical presentations are lively, yet professional and educational.
-Paula is comfortable with her audiences, and presents practical and accurate information.
+Paula is comfortable with her audiences and presents practical and accurate information.
 Each lecture and accompanying handout material is updated prior to each presentation.
 She is accessible for questions at her presentations and enjoys discussing genealogy with the participants throughout the event day.
 The visuals and the handout material reflect research in a wide variety of locales.
 Her lectures have taken her to most states around the U.S. and to Canada.
-Since 1997 she has been a Course Coordinator for the annual Salt Lake Institute of Genealogy’s American Genealogy Records and Resources week-long intermediate course, which includes classroom instruction and one-on-one assistance in the Family History Library.
+She was a Course Coordinator for the annual Salt Lake Institute of Genealogy’s American Genealogy Records and Resources week-long intermediate course for almost 20 years.
 She has coordinated courses and taught at other multi-day institutes including the Genealogical Research Institute of Pittsburgh that began in 2012.

 Specialties & Background

-Her research specialties include methodology, research planning, one-on-one consultations, the U.S. National Archives and its regional facilities, the Family History Library, Midwestern and Plains states, Minnesota Historical Society, the New England Historic Genealogical Society, Wisconsin Historical Society, American Indians and unusual records.
+Her research specialties include methodology, research planning, one-on-one consultations, the U.S. National Archives and its regional facilities, the Family History Library, Midwestern and Plains states, Minnesota Historical Society, the New England Historic Genealogical Society, Wisconsin Historical Society, Native Americans and unusual records.
 Paula has worked for clients and her own family history on-site in courthouses, state archives, public and university libraries, and historical societies all across the U.S. and brings that knowledge to her audiences.
+She has researched for a wide variety of clients including individuals, businesses, corporations, authors, historical societies, law firms, Native American Tribes, and radio personalities.

 - Paula is descended from ancestors representing eight different countries.
 These ancestors and the cousins resided in many U. S. States (including California, District of Columbia, Illinois, Iowa, Kansas, Massachusetts, Minnesota, Nebraska, New York, North Dakota, Vermont, Washington, Wisconsin) and in several Canadian provinces.
 See: My Personal Ancestry